BTHPOS/BTH/README.md

 ## Releases

 This is the staging tree of Bithereum.
-For release version, please switch to [0.15 branch](https://github.com/dondreytaylor/BTH/tree/0.15) or [release page](https://github.com/dondreytaylor/BTH/releases).
+For release version check out the [release page](https://github.com/BTHPOS/BTH/releases).

 To compile from source, please check the build documentations under [doc](https://github.com/dondreytaylor/BTH/tree/master/doc).